Maintaining Boundaries Within Small Communities and on Social Media

 - There may be times when I can cleanly renegotiate an existing, more distant relationship into a therapeutic relationship, but this would be on the condition that therapy was the only ongoing aspect of the relationship for the duration of therapy and for one year after, and that we are able to maintain clear and uncontaminated boundaries for this relationship.

-- Where I am counselling people who are connected with each other and they are aware of this (e.g two friends), I ask that they work with me to maintain careful boundaries around the individual work we do so as not to cross-contaminate it (e.g by discussing therapy with each other, or discussing each other with me).
+- Where I am counselling people who are connected with each other and they are aware of this (e.g two friends), I ask that they work with me to maintain careful boundaries around the individual work we do.
+Reflection is needed over issues such as discussing therapy with each other, or discussing each other with me, and how that might impact the therapy for either client.
+I may not be the right therapist for someone who needs to bring their relationship with one of my existing clients as a significant part of their therapy.
 I would not, however, divulge that I was working with someone connected to a client without explicit permission.

 - In order to preserve boundaries while online, if there is any crossover between our friendships or communities I may suggest that a client and I block each other on social media, and in particular Facebook, so we can enjoy our private and social world without our paths crossing.
 In other cases, it might also make more sense not to block if the client needs to be aware of my potential presence at social events, for example.